‘Masked Singer’ Finale Rating More Than Doubles ‘Amazing Race’ Finale

-Reality show season finales did not directly air head-to-head — not that it would have changed anything
+Reality show season finales didn’t air head-to-head — not that it would have changed anything

 Become a member to read more.